As the temperature drops and leaves fall from the trees, visibility in the park improves.

-Your senses will be heightened in the quiet cold of winter and soon you will find yourself listening and looking for chickadees, nuthatches, and a host of woodpeckers scouring for seeds and berries – or peeking under bark for hard-to-find insects.
+In the quiet cold of winter, your senses will be heightened, as you find yourself listening and looking for chickadees, nuthatches, and a host of woodpeckers scouring for seeds and berries – or peeking under bark for hard-to-find insects.

-Shenandoah National Park is open year-round and is waiting to welcome visitors!
-But keep in mind that lodging and food services, campgrounds, and visitor centers close from December through March.
+Shenandoah National Park is open year-round and is waiting to welcome visitors.
+Keep in mind that lodging, food services, campgrounds, and visitor centers close from December through March.
 If you are planning a winter visit, be sure to check road conditions.
-Portions of Skyline Drive – the only public road through the park – are periodically closed during inclement weather and at night during deer hunting season.
+Portions of Skyline Drive, the only public road through the park, are periodically closed during inclement weather and at night during deer hunting season.